orsissimo/cybersec-privacy-tips/README.md

 - **GrapheneOS**: Explore the realms of GrapheneOS, an open-source privacy and security focused mobile OS with Android app compatibility.

-- **Apps**: Get to know about various apps (like browsers, search engines, mail, etc.) and how to use them securely.
+- **Miscellaneous**: Get to know about various apps (like browsers, search engines, mail, etc.) and how to use them securely.

 ## :page_with_curl: How to Use